-Water, plumbing and bathroom fittings Repair category 1 Notes The sanitary fittings appeared generally satisfactory commensurate with type and age.
+► Water, plumbing and bathroom fittings

+Repair category 1

+Notes The sanitary fittings appeared satisfactory.
 It is important to maintain a watertight finish around the various fittings and appliances to prevent water spillage causing damage to surrounding surfaces and concealed areas.
 It is not possible to comment on the condition of concealed areas.

 Heating and hot water

 Repair category 1

-Notes The boiler was not operating at the time of the inspection.
-It is recommended good practice that heating sytems are serviced on an annual basis by an appropriately qualified person.
-The boiler's service history should be checked by referring to the service records.
-If there is no record of a recent service, the boiler should be checked by an appropriately qualified person.
+Notes The system was not running at the time of inspection.
+It is recommended good practice that heating systems are serviced on an annual basis by an appropriately qualified person.